CondeNast/recipe_plugin/README.markdown

 This code is derived from the 1.3.1 build of [RecipeSEO](http://sushiday.com/recipe-seo-plugin/) released by codeswan.

 Formats recipes so they are SEO-friendly and more likely to appear in Google’s Recipe View search.
-Plus, allows your readers quickly add your recipes to a simple shopping list.

  * Contributors: ZipList Inc., codeswan
  * Donate: http://sushiday.com/recipe-seo-plugin/